hhosseinian/Simultaneous-Localization-and-Mapping-SLAM/README.md

 ## Project Structure

-Sure, here is the revised version:
+The project directory is organized as follows:

 1. **Robot Moving and Sensing.ipynb**: This notebook involves localizing a robot in a 2D grid world, forming the basis for simultaneous localization and mapping (SLAM).
 The robot gathers sensor data and movement information to reconstruct a map of its environment.
 Due to inherent uncertainties in robot motion and sensors, the project addresses how to handle these inaccuracies.